 As we know by default, the WSL will not let you open the Graphical Apps straight on the default shell screen, However, there is an alternate way of doing that.

 Go to MobaXterm and download it.
-This is a lightweight software that comes with various inbuilt tools to access SSH server, VNC, SFTP, Command Terminal, and more.
+This is lightweight software that comes with various inbuilt tools to access SSH servers, VNC, SFTP, Command Terminal, and more.

 - Open the MobaXterm, once you have that on your system.